 6.5.1 General

-In professional media production use-cases, several cameras are simultaneously capturing the event.
-Each camera focuses on different parts of the event, like audience, certain actors / players or a panorama view.
-The video of all cameras are displayed on a display gallery within the local studio, e.g. within the OB van.
-A program director is deciding, which of the cameras is selected for the outgoing program feed.
-On request from the program director, the video mixer changes the source from a first video camera to a second video camera.
+In professional multi-camera production use-cases, several cameras simultaneously capture an event, with each camera focusing on different parts of the scene, for example close-up shots of certain performers, wide angle shot, audience reaction shot.
+The video of all cameras is displayed in the local studio gallery(which could be in an Outside Broadcast van).
+The program director selects which of the cameras contribute to the outgoing program feed.
+On request from the program director, the video mixer changes the source from from one camera to another.

-The camera, which is currently used for the program feed is called Program Camera in the following.
-In case of fast-fadeover between cameras, typically only a single camera is a Program Camera.
-However, often some fading effects are applied during the transition from one camera to the next, thus, two or more cameras are contributing to the program feed.
+- The camera currently used for the program feed is referred to as the Program Camera in the following.
+In case of fast cutting between cameras, typically only a single camera is the Program Camera at any given point in time.
+However, when cross-fading effects are applied during the transition from one camera to the next, two or more cameras are contributing to the program feed at the same time.
+The tally light is typically illuminated whenever a camera is the active Program Camera.

-All the cameras, which are not directly contributing to the program feed and just rendered on the disply gallery, are called Standby Cameras.
+- All other cameras, which are not directly contributing to the program feed, are just rendered on the display gallery, and are referred to as Standby Cameras.

-In principle, the video quality from the standy cameras does not need to be as high as the video quality of the program camera.
-The assumption in this key issue is, that output quality of a video camera is controlled by the mixer function using a dedicated control flows.
+In principle, the video quality from Standy Cameras does not need to be as high as that from Program Cameras.
+This key issue explores how the output quality of a video camera can be varied under the control of the video mixer function using a dedicated control flow.

-Figure 6.5.1-1:
+Figure 6.5.1-1: Multi-camera setup showing current Program Cameras and Standby Cameras

 The setup is depicted in figure 6.5.1-1.
 Five Cameras UEs are depicted on the left side.
-Functional wise, the different Camera UEs contain the same functionality.
-Configuration wise, the Camera UE #1 and Camera UE #4 are configured to operate in a program quality profile, while Camera UEs #2. #3 and #5 operate in stand-by quality profile.
-The Mixer / Selection function is controlled based on the input from from the program direction.
+The different Camera UEs are assumed to offer equivalent functionality.
+However, Camera UE #1 and Camera UE #4 are currently configured to operate in a program quality profile, while Camera UEs #2. #3 and #5 are operating in a stand-by quality profile.
+The Mixer / Selection function is controlled based on the input from from the program director.

 6.5.2 Solutions leveraging QoS

+6.5.2.1 General

-The 3GPP QoS Framework can be used to separate the different flows.
-Figure 6.5.2-1 illustrates the usage of QoS flows.
+In this set of solutions, the 3GPP QoS Framework is used to separate the different data flows.
+Figure 6.5.2-1 illustrates the usage of QoS flows in the multi-camera setup introduced by figure 6.5.1-1.

 Figure 6.5.2-1:

+In the figure:

-The video of Camera UE #1 and #3 are mapped to program quality QoS flows.
-All the other camera output is mapped to Stand-by quality QoS flows.
+- The video outputs of Camera UE #1 and Camera UE #3 are mapped to program quality QoS flows.

+- All other camera outputs are mapped to stand-by quality QoS flows.

-The traffic for switching the camera profile configuration is handled by yet another QoS flow.
+- The traffic for switching the camera profile configuration is handled by yet another QoS flow.

-There are two basic solution alternatives:
+Two basic solution alternatives for realising the above QoS flow configuration are described in the following clauses:

-A: Modify the QoS rule within a Camera UE, once the profile is switched between Program and Stand-by
+A: Modify the QoS rule within a Camera UE whenever the quality profile is switched between program and stand-by.

-B: Pre-install one QoS rule for each camera profile with different packet filters.
+B: Pre-install a unique QoS rule for each camera quality profile with different packet filters.

+6.5.2.2 Solution A: QoS rule modification

 Solution alternative A leverages the procedure to modify a QoS rule.
-When switching a camera from program to standby, the QoS rule is modified and a new QoS policy (with a different QFI) is installed on the UE and the UPF.
+When switching a camera quality profile from program to standby, the QoS rule is modified and a new QoS policy (with a different QFI) is installed on the UE and the UPF.

 Figure 6.5.2-2: Solution Alternative A